 Many student loan borrowers are torn between saving for retirement and paying down their student loans.

-Student loan borrowers often assume that you can only pursue one of these goals at a time.
+Borrowers often believe they must choose between paying off loans and saving for retirement.
 After all, every dollar you put towards retirement is a dollar you can’t use to pay down student loans.

 What if it was possible to build a retirement and make student loan debt disappear at the same time?